-Pure olive oil is a low grade olive oil that lacks the taste and aroma olive oil is known for.
-Though is can be used for cooking, it’s also suited for external application.
+Pure olive oil is a low-grade olive oil that lacks the taste and aroma olive oil is known for.
+Though it can be used for cooking, it’s also suited for external application.
 It can be used to moisturize the skin and can help control dandruff.

 5. Olive Pomace Oil